Shakshuka - Middle Eastern Baked Eggs

 1

-To begin, add sliced chorizo to a hot, lightly oiled large, heavy based pan.
+To begin, add sliced chorizo to a hot, lightly oiled, large, deep, frypan.
 Cook until chorizo is beginning to slightly crisp and caramalise, stir occassionally for even cooking.

 2

 Slightly reduce the heat to moderate, add the butter, allow the butter to melt.
-Next, add onion, diced capsicum and continue to sautè with the chorizo until onion and capsicum for a couple more minutes to cook and soften, stir occasionally.
+Next, add onion, diced capsicum and continue to sautè with the chorizo for a couple more minutes to cook and soften capsicum & onion ... stir occasionally.

 3